openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

 Required VMAX software suites for OpenStack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are five Dell EMC Software Suites sold with the VMAX All Flash and
+There are five Dell EMC Software Suites sold with the VMAX Hybrid arrays:
-Hybrid arrays:

 - Base Suite
 - Advanced Suite